dell/omnia/docs/source/Roles/Security/index.rst

     cd security
     ansible-playbook security.yml -i inventory

-The inventory should contain compute, manager, login as per the inventory file in `samplefiles <../../samplefiles.html#inventory-file>`_.
+The inventory should contain auth_server as per the inventory file in `samplefiles <../../samplefiles.html#inventory-file>`_.
 The inventory file is case-sensitive.
 Follow the casing provided in the sample file link.

+    * Do not include the IP of the control plane or local host in the auth_server group in the passed inventory.
     * To enable security features on the login node, ensure that ``enable_secure_login_node`` in ``input/security_config.yml`` is set to true.
     * To customize the security features on the login node, fill out the parameters in ``input/login_node_security_config.yml``.
     * If a subsequent run of ``security.yml`` fails, the ``security_config.yml`` file will be unencrypted.